otabuzzman/chartacaeli-app/org/chartacaeli/caa/README.md

 # Astronomical Algorithms in Java
 ---
-A Java wrapper for the [AA+](http://www.naughter.com/aa.html) library from PJ Naughter.
+A Java wrapper for the [AA+](http://www.naughter.com/aa.html) library from Naughter Software.
 AA+ is a comprehensive C++ implementation of astronomical algorithms presented by Jean Meeus in his book [Astronomical Algorithms](http://www.willbell.com/math/mc1.htm).

 ### Concept